Skip to main content

 2 min read

-OpenAI’s product chief, Fidji Simo, is steering the company toward a broader, revenue‑driven model for ChatGPT.
-While the chatbot has become a household name, the next phase under Simo’s watch will pair new features with a subscription tier that promises faster responses and priority access.
-The move raises eyebrows in a sector still grappling with the balance between open research and commercial pressure.
+Fidji Simo, OpenAI’s product chief, is nudging the company toward a wider, revenue-focused model for ChatGPT.
+The chatbot is already a household name, but under Simo’s watch the next step looks like new features bundled with a subscription that promises faster replies and priority access.
+It’s not clear yet how the market will react - the AI field is still trying to juggle open research with commercial pressure.

 We need to be looking at this new medium as raising the floor of what could be created before and giving minimum access to people who didn't have access before.
 There's a lot of worry about AI disrupting jobs.
 I believe that there's going to be massive job creation, but some job categories are going to be deeply disrupted.
 That's why one of my first initiatives was launching OpenAI certifications, where we want to certify 10 million workers to be AI-ready, and a jobs marketplace to connect them with opportunities to apply those skills.